Archaeology in the North Sea

 The Inundation of the North Sea

-The ridge of land that separated the Marr Bank Lagoon from the Norwegian Channel has been removed as a result of rising sea levels.
+The ridge of land that joined the "Findspot" to Doggerland has been removed as a result of rising sea levels.

 The date at which this happened may be found in a report of excavations of raised beaches on the Norwegian Coast that was carried out by Lisbeth Prøsch-Danielsen (Sea-level studies along the coast of south-western Norway, by Lisbeth Prøsch-Danielsen) At the "Stavanger Airport Sola Site"

 Danielsen demonstrated that there were a couple of transgressive rises in sea level after the end of the last ice age.
 She also found an anomalous event which she could give no explanation for, in which an alder tree was ripped from its roots at a site in Rogaland, near Stavanger.
 “The layer consisted of organic and sand (mica schist) lenses sandwiched on top of each other, dipping towards the east.
 Between layer 3 and layer 4 there is an erosional angular unconformity.
 Also roots of black alder (Alnus glutinosa) (identified by Aud Simonsen) penetrating into the upper part of the marine gyttja have been cut of discordantly.
 A piece of root has been dated to 4320±70 yr BP (ß-171185).”.
-The date was calibrated to just after 3000BC, and I interpret that the roots may have been stripped of their tree by a very local tsunami wave, rolling across the Norwegian Channel.
+The date was calibrated to just after 3000BC, and I interpret that the roots may have been stripped of their tree by a very local tsunami wave, rolling across the Norwegian Channel from the collapse of cliffs along the west coast of the channel.

 Similar results to those at Stavanger airport Sola site, were found at other archaeological sites in Rogaland, where tsunami-type deposits are found.